2025-01-29

 our tests now pass!

-and critically, it still works if we write it using loadCount
+and critically, it still works if we write it using loadCount, showcasing that it works like a normal relationship!

 $user->loadCount('allProjects'); $this->assertEquals(6, $user->all_projects_count);